Skip to content

 • Notes on what drove results (special shows, promotions, particular viewer activity)

 What happens when you track consistently for sixty days?
 Patterns emerge that tell you which days and times generate the most income per hour, which activities drive the most revenue, and whether you are actually growing.
-Without this data, you are flying by feel.
-Harvard Business Review’s research on creator economics confirms consistently: data-driven decision making outperforms intuition across all income levels.
+Without this data, you are making decisions based on feeling.
+With it, you are making decisions based on evidence.

 13. Invest in Your Space Gradually